Ivan Rukavina: Post-war life

 After the war, in SFR Yugoslavia he continued to be a professional soldier.
 He was the commander of the Zagreb Military District, the principal of the Military Academy of the Yugoslav People's Army, and also the Deputy of Minister of Defence.
 He retired from military service in 1977.

 He also served in various political duties.
-On the 6th and the 7th Congress of the Communist Party of Yugoslavia he was elected as a member of the Central Committee of the Communist Party.
+On the 6th Congress and the 7th Congress of the Communist Party of Yugoslavia he was elected as a member of the Central Committee of the Communist Party.
 He was also a representative in the Federal Assembly of Yugoslavia and member of the Federation Council of the SFRY.

 He received the Order of the People's Hero on December 20, 1951.

 After the collapse of Yugoslavia, Rukavina was also an active politician in independent Croatia.
 He participated in the founding of the Croatian People's Party, a liberal party in Croatia.

 Rukavina died in Zagreb on April 3, 1992.